spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/cluster-profiles.md

 - **Configuration parameters**: Packs provided out-of-the-box have configuration parameters that are set to values based on common best practices.
 You can override these parameters as needed in the configuration file.

-- **Presets**: Some layers offer *Presets* that allow you to enable or configure a feature within that layer.
+- **Presets**: Some layers offer preset options that allow you to enable or configure a feature within that layer.
 When presets are available, they display in a slide panel in the YAML editor.

 ## Resources